K7MDL2/Keyboard_keyer_3/README.md

 [Arduino]: https://img.shields.io/badge/Arduino-blue "Arduino"
 [esp32-WROOM-32]: https://img.shields.io/badge/ESP32--WROOM--32-orange "ESP32-WROOM-32"

 CW keyer with BT keyboard on ESP32-WROOM-32 module   This is very basic feature set used mainly to test integrating a BT keyboard.
 It sends out text to a LED and buzzer.
+Works with Rii i8+ mini keyboard which uses BLE.
+Now testing with Logitech K380 whcioh appears to be a BT keyboard and ic causing a crash.

 Compiled with Arduino IDE 2.3.5